-Entry requirement: Achieved or above in the Level 1 Science Genetics Standard osmosis), the study of cells, gene expression, and Mendelian and population genetics.
+Course outline: This course includes 2 practical investigations, (patterns within an ecological community and osmosis), the study of cells, gene expression, and Mendelian and population genetics.
 This course will provide a solid base for the Level 3 Biology course the following year.